 BA in English French Credential Department Coordinator

 Mr. Mamadou Baldé

 Bonjour et Bienvenue!

 When I am not teaching, I love hanging out with my family and friends.
-I also like hiking, biking, reading, traveling, watching t.v. and playing soccer.
-I was born in a multicultural country, so I speak three languages in addition to French, my native language and English that I started learning when I was in high school in my rural home town of Telimele, Guinea.
-I have been very fortunate to travel to many French and non-French speaking countries; which has allowed me to experience the value of learning languages and learning in general.
+I also like hiking, biking, reading, traveling, watching TV, and playing soccer.
+I was born in a multicultural country, so I speak three languages, in addition to French, my native language, and English, which I started learning when I was in high school in my rural hometown of Telimele, Guinea.
+I have been very fortunate to travel to many French and non-French-speaking countries, which has allowed me to experience the value of learning languages and learning in general.

 Teaching is more than a career, it is a passion for me.
 Education is more than learning skills and strategies to be successful in education.
-It is learning to respect others and promoting tolerance, and acceptance for those who are different.
-It's encouraged that all students try their best, develop confidence and self esteem, and be enthusiastic about what they do.
+It is learning to respect others and promoting tolerance and acceptance for those who are different.
+It is encouraged that all students try their best, develop confidence and self-esteem, and be enthusiastic about what they do.
 I strongly believe that every child can learn, but all children learn differently.
-As a world language teacher, I am aware that not all students will achieve the learning process with the same speed, but every student can gain new knowledge and skills that will be useful to them and to the community where they live.
+As a world language teacher, I am aware that not all students will achieve the learning process at the same speed, but every student can gain new knowledge and skills that will be useful to them and to the community where they live.